Procopio Bonifacio: Death

 Due to the insults experienced by them from the Cavite revolutionary leaders, he and other leaders of the Katipunan signed the Acta de Tejeros, proclaiming that the Tejeros Convention had been disorderly, that its decisions were illegitimate and invalid.
 They opted to leave the province and go back to Manila or Morong.
 While they were leaving Cavite, they were the target of a surprise attack (ARREST ORDER due to Treason as initially evidenced by the ACTA de Tejeros itself) by Emilio Aguinaldo's men led by Gen. Agapito Bonzon and Gen. José Ignacio Paua due to some events while they were encamped in a village in Indang.
-Ciriaco was shot and died on the spot, while Procopio was beaten and Andres was shot in the arm and stabbed in the neck by Paua.
+Ciriaco was shot dead, while Procopio was beaten and Andres was shot in the arm and stabbed in the neck by Paua.

 The two remaining brothers were then brought to Naic for a trial, then to Maragondon, and were subjected to a court-martial as ordered by the war council under the new revolutionary government.
 They were sentenced to death.
 The two brothers were taken into the mountains.
 Procopio, 24 years old, was shot dead before Andres suffered the same fate.